SEDSCelestiaBPGC/Quantum-Computing-Hackathon/README.md

 # Quantum-Computing-Hackathon
 This is the repository for QC hackathon organized at BITS, Goa.

 The questions are live now.
 Please clone the repo locally before viewing the problems.
-There is some issue with markdown cells in the online GitHub viewwer.
+There is some issue with markdown cells in the online GitHub viewer.
 Details for submission are mentioned below.
 </p align="center">
   <img src = "https://user-images.githubusercontent.com/54679619/124895881-93d59c00-dffa-11eb-8fc2-93a64ccff37a.png"/>
 </p>